 This may surprise you, but lactose intolerance is a type of food sensitivity — not an allergy!
 It is the result of not having enough lactase, an enzyme that digests lactose, the natural carbohydrate in milk.
 Lactose intolerance is a very individual condition, which means people are able to tolerate different amounts of lactose.

-Most people can continue to enjoy the taste and health benefits of low fat and fat free dairy foods by drinking lactose-free milk, having small amounts of milk with meals or including natural cheeses or yogurt in their diet.
+The good news is there are lots of foods that are naturally low in lactose — like yogurt, cheese, cottage cheese, kefir and most whey protein powders.
+Most people can continue to enjoy the taste and health benefits of low fat and fat free dairy foods by drinking lactose-free milk, having small amounts of milk with meals or including low-lactose foods in their diet.

 Diagnosing Lactose Intolerance